 We may receive compensation when you click on links to products from our partners.

-Here are some onboarding tips on how to make the
+Here are some onboarding tips on how to make the process as smooth and effective as possible every time.

 Tip 1: The First 90 days.